-So what is the solution?
+The solution?
 Making efficient use of foam material, and in particular, taking advantage of foam end caps.

-When shipping your items, the end caps are placed on each end (or sometimes each corner depending on the size of the item) of your product to create a protective cushion all round.
+The most common form of foam packaging, end caps consist of die cut foam shaped to fit the end profiles of the item being protected.
+This means that when shipping your items, the end caps are placed on each end (or sometimes each corner depending on the size of the item) of your product to create a protective cushion all round.

 These are then placed into a standard corrugated box, which will be sized to offer an exact fit and minimise movement in transit.

-The key benefit of this approach is that the amount of material used is minimised for lower unit costs, which in turn lowers pack weight to reduce shipping costs.
+The key benefit of this approach is that the amount of material used is minimised for lower unit costs, which in turn lowers pack weight (and size) to reduce shipping costs.
 It also simplifies recycling obligations for the end user.

 For example, you can specify “hinged” end caps.
 These are effectively the same as the standard end caps, but through clever construction do not involve bonding and simply fold around the item to create the cushion.

 The main advantages of this are that they can be supplied and stored flat for lower transport and storage costs and can also reduce packing time in high volume manufacturing environments.

 Jigsaw packs can also be created, with the components of the cushion packaging being produced in a manner that when in position, they will lock to each other.
 This provides added stability, protection and can further reduce movement in transit.